 More Suggested Activities:

-Arthur Joura, Bonsai Curator at the NC Aboretum will be giving a serties of online talks once a month on Thursdays for six months, starting January 28th at 4:00 pm.
-This first one is free!
-Register now!!
+Arthur Joura, Bonsai Curator at the NC Arboretum will be giving a series of online talks once a month on Thursdays for six months, starting January 28th at 4:00 pm.
+The series is described in the document below.

-Our meeting place, the visitors' center at the Asheville Botanical Gardens, has been closed Since April.
-As of Ocober 1, there is still no news on when it may reopen and be available for our meetings.
+Our meeting place, the visitors' center at the Asheville Botanical Gardens, has been closed Since April, 2020.
+As of January, 2021, there is still no news on when it may reopen and be available for our meetings.

 All trails and gardens at the the NC Arboretum are now open.
 The bonsai garden is open from 9:00 am to 5:00 pm daily.